Don't see your question here?

 A typical day at the Baystate campus has been described by PURCH students as “going to a conference where you get to focus on things that are interesting to you.”

 - There is generally free time over lunch.
-We also sometimes provide lunches with invited guests—recently state Senator Jim Welch joined us to discuss the role of physicians in advocacy in state policy.
+We sometimes provide lunches with invited guests—for example, former state Senator Jim Welch joined us to discuss the role of physician advocacy in state policy.

-- After lunch, PURCH students have Doctoring and Clinical Skills class which, similar to the regular MD track, includes small group discussions.
+- After lunch, PURCH students have Doctoring and Clinical Skills class.
+Like the regular MD track, it includes small group discussions, but these may include our Community Faculty or guest speakers from the community.

 - They might also have their Physical Diagnosis time facilitated by their Learning Community mentors.

-- Students typically leave Springfield by 4:30p to go back to Worcester.
+- Students typically leave Springfield by 5:00 pm to go back to Worcester.

 How does PURCH mesh both urban and rural aspects?